27 Jun Emergency Preparedness for Condo Dwellers: A Quick Guide

 Know your condo’s emergency plan

 Does your condo have an emergency plan?
 Find out, and if so, get your hands on a copy of it.
-Not all buildings have comprehensive emergency responses—they’re set by the individual condo boards rather than required by law—but knowing what the procedure puts you one step ahead.
+Not all buildings have comprehensive emergency responses—they’re set by the individual condo boards rather than required by law—but knowing what the procedure is puts you one step ahead.

 If your condo does have a plan, participate in any practice drills, fire drills, or other events they hold, and know your floor warden by sight.
 It’s kind of easy to be too-cool-for-school when it comes to fire drills and alarm testing, especially if you’re in the middle of something, but: Take them seriously.
 It’s five minutes of your time, and in the event, you wake up at three a.m. smelling smoke, it’ll be a great help to have those reflexes baked in.

-Build your own emergency plan
+Build your own emergency plan for your condo

 If your condo building doesn’t have an emergency plan—and you’re not inclined to pitch one to them, which is always a great idea—it’s not too hard to build your own.